fission/fission/Documentation/wip/Multi-tenancy.md

 ## Roles and privileges

 1. Cluster-Admin Role : Fission's services need cluster-admin privileges to monitor, create, update and delete resources across namespaces.
-2. Package-getter Role : This role has previliges to do a get, watch and list on fission package objects.
+2. Package-getter Role : This role has privileges to do a get, watch and list on fission package objects.
-3. Secret-Configmap-getter Role : This role has previleges to do a get, watch and list on secrets and configmaps.
+3. Secret-Configmap-getter Role : This role has privileges to do a get, watch and list on secrets and configmaps.

 ## Service Accounts